ExpressGateway/express-gateway.io/docs/admin/index.md

 doc-order: 10.0
 ---

 ### Overview

-The Express Gateway Admin API is a REST interface to manage internal entities such as Users, Applications, Credenitials, Scopes, OAuth2 tokens and the relationships among such entities.
+The Express Gateway Admin API is an interface to manage internal entities such as Users, Applications, Credenitials, Scopes, OAuth2 tokens and the relationships among such entities.

 Note: in the future the Admin API will also allow configuration of gateway entities such as pipeline and policy configuration dynamically.